BenB196/crashplan-ffs-puller/README.md

 Code42 Crashplan FFS API has limitations like most APIs, these limitations affect the functionality of the application as followed:

 1. 120 Queries per minute, any additional queries will be dropped. (never actually bothered to test if/how this limit is actually enforced)
-1. 200,000 results returned per query.
-This limitation is kind of annoying to handle as there is no easy way to handle it.
-The API does not support paging and the only way to figure out how many results there is for a query is to first query, count, then if over 200,000 results, break up the query into smaller time increments and perform multiple queries to get all of the results.
+   1. It is recommended to set the page size of the query to at least 1000, but less than 10000 to reduce the number of queries required
-1. The application only supports the /v1/fileevent/export API endpoint currently.
-This has to do with how the highly limited functionality of the /v1/fileevent endpoint which isn't well documented.
+1. The application only supports the use of the /v1/fileevent API endpoint, which provides a JSON formatted output.

 ## Install